 Irish Tourism Celebrates 40th Anniversary Of Ireland-China Relations

-The 40th anniversary of diplomatic relations formally established between Ireland and China was celebrated today at a major conference, ‘Developing Tourism Relationships with China’.
+The 40th anniversary of diplomatic relations formally established between Ireland and China was celebrated today (Thursday September 12) at a conference called "Developing Tourism Relationships with C...

-The event was hosted by Fáilte Ireland in collaboration with the Chinese Embassy, Tourism Ireland and Tourism Northern Ireland.
+The event was hosted by Fáilte Ireland in collaboration with the Chinese Embassy, Tourism Ireland and Tourism NI.

-The conference, which was held at The King’s Inns in Dublin, was attended by His Excellency Xiangdong He, Chinese Ambassador to Ireland, and a special delegation from China which included Government officials and travel buyers brought to Ireland by Shanghai Municipal Administration of Culture and Tourism.
+The conference, which was held at King's Inns in Dublin, was attended by Chinese ambassador to Ireland Xiangdong He and a special delegation from China that included government officials and travel buyers brought to Ireland by the Shanghai Municipal Administration of Culture and Tourism.

-Minister Kevin Moran, Minister of State for the Office of Public Works and Flood Relief, opened the conference on behalf of the Irish government.
+Minister of state for the Office of Public Works and Flood Relief Kevin Moran opened the conference on behalf of the Irish government.

-“40 years is a significant milestone and the benefits of our close ties over the past four decades cannot be overstated,” Moran said.
+Moran said, "40 years is a significant milestone and the benefits of our close ties over the past four decades cannot be overstated.

-“The Irish Government’s new 5-year multi-entry visa option for Chinese tourists coming to Ireland will help to grow the number of Chinese visitors in Ireland.”
+"The Irish government's new five year multi-entry visa option for Chinese tourists coming to Ireland will help to grow the number of Chinese visitors in Ireland.

 "Improvements in connectivity will be key to bringing more Chinese visitors to Ireland.
 I want to commend the tourism agencies and the Chinese Embassy for organising today’s significant conference."

-His Excellency Xiangdong He, Chinese Ambassador to Ireland added, “Recent years have witnessed a sound development momentum in bilateral relations with friendly exchanges and fruitful pragmatic cooperation in all areas, including tourism industry.”
+Xiangdong He added, "Recent years have witnessed a sound development momentum in bilateral relations with friendly exchanges and fruitful pragmatic cooperation in all areas, including tourism industry.